iapyeh/sshscript/syntax.md

           whoami
     ''')

-# a example of "with $$-multiple-lines", force to use /bin/bash
+# a example of "with $$-multiple-line", force to use /bin/bash
 cmd = 'sudo -S su'
 with $$'''
   $!/bin/bash